Greencore: History

 In 2005 the company announced that it would close its factory in Carlow, ceasing production on 11 March.
 In March 2006 it was announced that the last remaining factory would close in Mallow, and this closure occurred on 12 May.
 The reason indicated for these closures has been the reform of European Union policies on sugar which reduced the quotas and subsidies available and therefore making its manufacture unprofitable in Ireland.
-The company took a charge of €9m to its profit in 2008 when it was alleged that the former financial controller of the Mineral Water business had concealed costs.
+The company took a charge of €9M to its profit in 2008 when it was alleged that the former financial controller of the Mineral Water business had concealed costs.

 In October 2009 Nordzucker announced that it had bought Greencore's 50% stake in its joint venture SugarPartners.
 As part of the deal, Nordzucker acquired the Siucra, McKinney and Castle brands from the company.
 On 10 November 2010, the European Court of Auditors found that the closure of the last Greencore sugar plant in Mallow in 2006 may not have been necessary.

 The company was due to merge with Northern Foods in 2011 to form Essenta Foods, to be headquartered in Dublin but listed on the London Stock Exchange.
 The deal, however, fell through after businessman Ranjit Singh Boparan outbid Greencore to win the approval of Northern Foods shareholders, on 21 January 2011.
 On 12 July 2011, Greencore announced it intended to buy Uniq plc.
 The deal closed in November 2011, with Uniq resultantly delisting from the London Stock Exchange.
 On 25 July 2016, the company acquired The Sandwich Factory Holdings Ltd for £15m from Cranswick plc.
 On 14 November 2016, Greencore announced it would acquire US-based Peacock Foods for $747.5m, significantly expanding its presence in the country.

 The health of Greencore's U.S. business was questioned by investors as a result of a late August 2017 fear that Starbucks had backtracked on a contract at the coffee giant's Jacksonville facility in Florida.
 Brokerage house Cantor Fitzgerald became the first firm to lower its investment rating of Greencore, stating that the stock's fall was caused by "some underlying event in the US."

 In October 2018 Greencore announced that it would sell its U.S. business to Hearthside Food Solutions for £817 million.

 In June 2021 Patrick Murray, a manager at Greencore in Dundee, Scotland, was found to have racially abused an English employee and the company was fined £13,000.

 In September 2022, Dalton Philips became CEO of Greencore.

+In June 2024, Greencore voluntarily and proactively recalled 45 of its products following an outbreak of Shigatoxigenic E. coli in the United Kingdom in major supermarket chains.
+Although no testing of their products has yet indicated the presence of E. coli in them, Greencore wanted to take precautionary steps to minimize harm to consumers and spread information about the outbreak.

+In April 2025, the company agreed the acquisition of Bakkavör for £1.2 billion with the deal subject to shareholder and regulatory approval.